boeni-industries/aico/docs/concepts/emotion/emotion-simulation-architecture.md

 ## Overview

 This document describes the technical architecture for AICO's Emotion Simulation module, focusing on its integration with the message bus system and data exchange formats.
-For conceptual information about the emotion model, see [`/docs/concepts/emotion/emotion-sim.md`](./emotion-sim.md).
+For conceptual information about the emotion model, see [`emotion-simulation.md`](./emotion-simulation.md).
+For a big-picture view of how detection and simulation integrate across the system to create a believable emotional companion, see [`emotion-integration.md`](./emotion-integration.md).

 ## Bus Integration Architecture